spacebanana420/ffscala/docs/base.md

 ```scala
 def setDuration(seconds: Float): List[String]
 ```
 Sets the duration of the media encode/playback.
 This is compatible with both FFmpeg and FFplay.
-The float value represents the point in time in seconds.
+The float value represents the duration in seconds.